Kiran6248/superchef-ms4/README.md

 Heroku can be connected to Github to automatically deploy each time you issue a git push in the command line.
 The easiest way to enable this is :

  1. Open Heroku and navigate to the 'deploy' tab.
- 2. Under 'Deployment Method' select 'Connect to github'.
+ 2. Under 'Deployment Method' select 'Connect to Github'.
- 3. Search for your repository anme and collect connect.
+ 3. Search for your repository name and collect connect.
  4. Then scroll down and click 'Enable Automatic Deploys'.

  The code will now be automatically deployed with every git push.
 Upon a git push, you will see the build in progress in the 'Activity' tab on Heroku.
 You are now deployed to Heroku.

 ### **Hosting Images on Amazon Web Service S3**

-The static and media files are hosted in as AWS S3 bucket for this project.
-We need to create an account with AWS, create a S3 bucket, giving it public access.
-The CORS configurations was provided by Code Institute, which is:
+The static and media files are hosted in an AWS S3 bucket for this project.
+We need to create an account with AWS, create an S3 bucket, giving it public access.
+The CORS configurations were provided by Code Institute, which is:

         [
           {